andyandy1992/trello-backup/README.md

 Trello Backup
 =============

-This simple app backs up your Trello boards as JSON files to a local directory.
+This app backs up your Trello boards as JSON files to a local directory.
+You can find the original repository that I forked [here](https://github.com/smartystreets/trello-backup).

 Setup
 -----
-- Make a copy of OR rename the `trello-backup.config.sample` file to `trello-backup.config`
+- Make a copy of OR rename the `trello-backup.config.sample` file to `trello-backup.config`.
-- Edit the `trello-backup.config` file to add your Trello API Key and Token
+- Add your Trello API Key and Token to `trello-backup.config` (can also generate them from `trello-backup.py`), and edit the other configurations as required.
-- Run the `trello-backup.py` script
+- Run `trello-backup.py` to perform backup.